 When you upgrade servers that participate in a replication setup, the procedure for upgrading depends on the current server versions and the version to which you are upgrading.
 This section provides information about how upgrading affects replication.
 For general information about upgrading MySQL, see Upgrading MySQL

 When you upgrade a source to 8.0 from an earlier MySQL release series, you should first ensure that all the replicas of this source are using the same 8.0.x release.
 If this is not the case, you should first upgrade the replicas.
 To upgrade each replica, shut it down, upgrade it to the appropriate 8.0.x version, restart it, and restart replication.
 Relay logs created by the replica after the upgrade are in 8.0 format.

 Changes affecting operations in strict SQL mode

 STRICT_ALL_TABLES) may result in replication failure on an upgraded replica.
-If you use replica is upgraded before the source, the nonupgraded source will execute statements without error that may fail on the replica and replication will stop.
-To deal with this, stop all new statements
+If you use replica is upgraded before the source, the source executes statements which succeed there but which may fail on the replica and so cause replication to stop.
+To deal with this, stop all new